peterradv/Proportional-Weight-Sampling/README.md

 The folder also contians 4 hypothetical groundwater monitoring networks, where the sampling locations represent monitoring wells.
 The networks consist of 24 and 48 wells arranged in space randomly or on a gird.
 The corresponding files are grid_24.RData, grid_48.RData, rand_24.RData and rand_48.RData.
 The monitoring networks were generated using the [01-well_network_gen.R](01-well_network_gen.R) script.

 <img width="1192" height="805" alt="GMNs" src="https://github.com/user-attachments/assets/8463f26e-d057-4c35-acdf-6cb5a0fb080f" />

+## How to Run The Simulation Study

+The simulation study can be run using the [02-prop_weight_sim.R](02-prop_weight_sim.R) script.
+The folowing parameters should be set a the top of the script:

+- total sample size for the moitoring period
+- samples to draw per sampling event
+- number of sampling events
+- path to save results to
+- which plume data set to use
+- which monitoring network to use

+The scipt generates the following results:

+- RMSE of concentration surface estimates
+- RMSE of concentration surface estimates within the plume boundaries
+- RMSE of concentration surface estimates outside the plume boundaries
+- Ratio of samples taken from within the plume boundaries
+- Voronoi polygon derived relative spatial balance values of samples
+- Sum of solute concentraions
+- Sampling designs